 In the UK permanent protection barriers need to be suitable and sufficient and must comply with the Building Regulations Part K criteria in relation to height.
 As a result, the 470mm gap stipulation would not be possible to achieve.
 If however the “existing place of work” becomes “Construction Work” then the Work at Height Regulations would prevail and one would need to adopt perhaps toe boards and further intermediate guardrails in order to comply with the 470mm gap.

-In other part’s of the World there are other standards that require other criteria in relation to height and loadings.
-The OSHA regulations require the height of the edge protection system to be 42” (1050mm) with the load applied to the top rail of 200lbs (890N or 90.7kg) in an outwards or downward direction without the guardrail deflecting to a height less than 39” (1 metre).
-Midrails, screens, mesh, intermediate vertical members, solid panels and equivalent structural members shall be capable of withstanding a force of at least 150lbs (667N or 68kg) applied in any downward or outward direction at any point along the midrail or other member.
+In other parts of the World, there are other standards that require other criteria in relation to height and loadings.
+The OSHA regulations require the height of the edge protection system to be 42” (1050mm) with the load applied to the top rail of 200lbs (890N or 90.7kg) in an outwards or downward direction without the guardrail deflecting to a height less than 39” (1 meter).
+Midrails, screens, mesh, intermediate vertical members, solid panels, and equivalent structural members shall be capable of withstanding a force of at least 150lbs (667N or 68kg) applied in any downward or outward direction at any point along the midrail or other member.

 The Ontario Building code requires a guardrail system to resist a horizontal load of 50lbf/ft (0.75kN/m) or a concentrated load of 1.0kN (225lb) applied at any point along the top rail.
 The system also needs to be designed to resist a 1.5kN/m (100lb/ft) load applied vertically downwards.
 Mid-rails, screens, mesh, intermediate vertical members, solid panels, and equivalent structural members shall be capable of withstanding a force of at least 0.5kN (112lb) or 51kg) applied to an area not to exceed 1 foot square in any downward or outward direction at any point along the mid-rail or other member.